ISDH order supersedes local limits on COVID-dedicated faciliites

 One week ago, one in seven COVID-19 deaths originated from one of the state’s 735 nursing homes, though the state hasn’t released updated data specifically by origin.

-In Daviess County, nursing home operator Chosen Healthcare attempted to dedicate their Washington facility as a treatment facility for residents with COVID-19, transferring Washington Nursing Center residents out to accommodate infected residents.
+In Daviess County, nursing home operator Chosen Healthcare attempted to dedicate its Washington facility as a treatment facility for residents with COVID-19, transferring Washington Nursing Center residents out to accommodate infected residents.

 Chosen has 14 other facilities throughout the state, including facilities in Greenfield, Indianapolis, New Albany, Lebanon and Vincennes.